 Valuable lessons: Don't rest on your laurels; you never know what's around the corner.
 Every bad situation can turn into an opportunity.
 More importantly, don't sacrifice your personal life in favour of your professional one.
 You can have both.

-Directed by Martin Scorsese and starring Leonardo DiCaprio, The Wolf of Wall Street is filthy, funny, and savage.
-A dark comedy for the ages, it highlights the best and worst in people, teaching viewers some great tips about achieving success along the way.
+Directed by Martin Scorsese and starring Leonardo DiCaprio, The Wolf of Wall Street is filthy, funny and savage.
+A dark comedy for the ages, it highlights the best and worst in people, teaching viewers some great tips for achieving success along the way.

 Valuable lessons: Perseverance is crucial.
 Don't forget to dress and act the part.
 Be careful about what you are sacrificing for the sake of money or success.

-Hilarious and tragic, Up in the Air centers on corporate "downsizer" Ryan Bingham and his travels.
-Bingham works for a Human Resources consultancy firm which specialises in termination assistance.
+Hilarious and tragic, Up in the Air centres around corporate "downsizer" Ryan Bingham and his travels.
+Bingham works for a human resources consultancy firm that specialises in termination assistance.
 That means he basically makes his living by travelling to workplaces across the United States and firing people on behalf of employers.
 When he is tasked with showing a young and ambitious new hire the ropes, he starts to re-evaluate his lifestyle.

-The movie perfectly balances comedy and drama, delivering both sharp dialogue and touching moments.
+The movie perfectly balances comedy and drama, delivering a mix of sharp dialogue and touching moments.
 More importantly, Up in the Air will make you think about how you define yourself on the job.

 Valuable lessons: A healthy work/life balance is everything.
 Plus, face-to-face meetings are important, especially when you're letting someone go.